HabitatMap/AirCasting/README.md

 ### configuration.yml

-Set up access tokens to be able to access google maps and other services.
+Set up access tokens to be able to access Google Maps and other services.

 Please contact development team for develompent credentials.

 ### Obtaining a bitly access token